 - Speak calmly.
-Use direct, concrete phrases with no more than one or two steps, or write brief instructions on a notepad if the person can read them. - Allow extra time for the person to respond. - The person may repeat what you said, repeat the same phrase, talk about topics unrelated to the situation, or have an unusual or monotone voice.
-This is their attempt to communicate, and is not meant to irritate you or be disrespectful. - Avoid using phrases or slang that have more than one meaning such as "knock it off" or "cut it out." - Visually check to see if there is a wrist or arm tattoo or bracelet that identifies the person as having an autism spectrum disorder. - Some people with autism may not indicate they are experiencing pain- check for injuries.
+Use direct, concrete phrases with no more than one or two steps, or write brief instructions on a pad if the person can read. - Allow extra time for the person to respond. - The person may repeat what you said, repeat the same phrase, talk about topics unrelated to the situation, or have an unusual or monotone voice.
+This is their attempt to communicate, and is not meant to irritate you or be disrespectful. - Avoid using phrases or slang that have more than one meaning such as "spread eagle" "knock it off" or "cut it out". - Visually check to see if there is a wrist or arm tattoo or bracelet that identifies the person as having an autism spectrum disorder. - Some people with autism may not indicate they are experiencing paincheck for injuries.

-Social Behavior:
+Social:

-- Approach the person in a calm, non-threatening manner. - The person may not understand typical social rules or read social cues.
+- Approach the person in a calm, non-threatening manner. - The person may not understand typical social rules or read social clues.
 He or she may be dressed inappropriately, enter your personal space, prefer to be farther away from you, or may not make eye contact. - The person may have unusual facial expressions or laugh or giggle inappropriately, or may have difficulty understanding the seriousness of the situation.
-Do not interpret these behaviors as deceit or disrespect.

-Because of the difference in their social understanding, persons with autism may display behaviors that are misinterpreted as evidence of drug abuse or psychosis, defiance or belligerence.
+Do not interpret these behaviors as deceit or disrespect. - Because of the difference in their social understanding, persons with autism may display behaviors that are misinterpreted as evidence of drug abuse or psychosis, defiance or belligerence.
 Do not assume!

-Sensory Behavior:
+Sensory and Behavior:

 - If possible, turn off sirens, lights, and remove canine partners.
-Attempt to find a quiet location for the person, especially if you need to talk with the individual. - Avoid touching the person or making sudden movements, and if necessary, gesture or slowly guide the person. - If the person is showing obsessive or repetitive behaviors, or is fixated on a topic or object, avoid stopping these behaviors or removing the object unless there is risk to self or others. - Make sure that the person is away from potential hazards (busy streets, etc.) because the individual may not have a fear of danger. - Pay attention to signs of increased frustration and try to eliminate the source if possible as behavior may escalate. - Be alert to the possibility of outbursts or impulsive, unexplained behavior.
-If the person is not harming anyone, wait until these behaviors subside.
+Attempt to find a quiet location for the person, especially if you need to talk with the individual. - Avoid touching the person, and if necessary, gesture or slowly guide the person. - If the person is showing obsessive or repetitive behaviors, or is fixated on a topic or object, avoid stopping these behaviors or removing the object unless there is risk to self or others. - Make sure that the person is away from potential hazards (busy streets, etc.) because the individual may not have a fear of danger. - Be alert to the possibility of outbursts or impulsive, unexplained behavior.
+If the person is not harming anyone, wait until these behaviors subside

-Individuals with Multiple Chemical Sensitivities (MCS)
+Individuals with Multiple Chemical Sensitivities

-Individuals with MCS can become ill from exposure to a wide variety of chemicals at levels that others may not be able to detect.
-Individuals may lose the ability to think, speak or follow directions.
-If an individual is having difficulties with communicating or appears unusually irritable, agitated or distraught, ask the individual about chemical sensitivities.
+People with chemical sensitivities people can become ill from exposure to a wide variety of chemicals at levels that others may not be able to detect.
+They may lose their ability to think, speak or follow directions.
+If a person is having difficulty in communicating or appears unusually irritable, agitated or distraught, ask the person if she/he has chemical sensitivities.